Best Ground Coffee: 9 Great Tasting Brands to Try

 Because the beans are grown in America, they don’t feature a Fair Trade certification, but the company offers workers wages and benefits well above industry standards.

-Not a lot of coffee brands can balance low cost, great taste, and social responsibility, but Seattle’s Best has managed to pull it off.
+It’s rare to find a brand of coffee that balances low cost, great taste, and social responsibility, but Seattle’s Best has managed to pull it off.
 Stewart Brothers Coffee started in the ‘70s using a 12-pound peanut roaster to roast the beans.
 When they entered and won a competition in search of Seattle’s best cup of coffee, they changed their name and grew their company.

-The popular and widely-available 6th Avenue Bistro Dark Roast, which is certified organic, uses a blend of 100% arabica beans sourced from Latin America.
+The popular and widely-available 6th Avenue Bistro Dark Roast, which is certified Fair Trade and organic, uses a blend of 100% arabica beans sourced from Latin America.
 It has a bold and roasty flavor, with notes of bittersweet chocolate.
 It’s low acidity and velvety smoothness make it widely popular.

-Eight O’Clock is one of the very few budget coffee brands that have not sacrificed flavor to cut costs.
+Eight O’Clock is a budget brand that hasn’t sacrificed flavor to cut costs.
 They hold the distinction of being America’s best selling whole bean coffee, thanks to affordable prices, wide availability, and crowd-pleasing flavors.

 Their original roast is their oldest and most iconic, made up of a globally sourced blend of 100% arabica beans.
-This medium roast ground coffee offers sweet and fruity notes with a well-balanced finish.
+It offers sweet and fruity notes with a well-balanced finish.

 Eight O’Clock was founded in 1859 as the Great Atlantic & Pacific Tea Co. but changed their name in 1919 when a survey revealed that 8 a.m. and 8 p.m. were the most popular times to drink coffee.
 That they’re still around 150 years later is a testament to their quality products.

-When looking for a great dark roast for espresso, it only makes sense to turn to Italians, and Lavazza, founded in 1895, is known as Italy’s favorite coffee.
+When looking for a great espresso roast, it only makes sense to turn to Italians, and Lavazza, founded in 1895, is known as Italy’s favorite coffee.
 Its founder, Luigi Lavazza, invented the art of sourcing coffee from different regions to combine in blends, and the company has spent 125 years perfecting it.